 - a) to accommodate the UIM Commissioner in a good hotel for the whole duration of the event and as long as is required for the accomplishment of his/her mission at the expense of the organisers. - b) to bear the travel expenses from the town of residence of the Commissioner to the place where the event takes place (return ticket, economy class).
-If the UIM Commissioner has bought his/her air/train ticket, said costs are to be reimbursed in cash during the event.
-The Commissioner may charge an indemnity of 0,35 Euro per km in case travel by car is involved, as well as costs for parking, if applicable. - c) to provide daily meals to the UIM Commissioner or to offer a per diem (a fix amount per event day) for food and drinks. - d) to provide local transportation for the whole duration of the event, if necessary.
+If the UIM Commissioner has bought his/her air/train ticket, said

+- costs are to be reimbursed in cash during the event.
+The Commissioner may charge an indemnity of 0,35 Euro per km in case travel by car is involved, as well as costs for parking, if applicable. - c) to provide daily meals to the UIM Commissioner or to offer a per diem (a fix amount per event day) for food and drinks.
+If the organisers do not offer daily meals and local transportation to the Commissioner, they must be paid actual costs or a minimum of 60 euro per day. - d) to provide local transportation for the whole duration of the event, if necessary.